HCMID/HCMID.github.io/tech/index.md

 title: Technical resources
 ---

+## Distance hacking checklist

+- a [technical checklist](./editing-tiers/): technical requirements for different roles in collaborative editing

 ## Software for editing manuscripts

 Install all the [software you need to work on MID projects](software) on your personal machine.